 Photo Editing is an Essential Photographic Skill

 A great deal of digital asset management (DAM) involves how to organize your files, where to save them, and when to back them up.
-However, a well-designed DAM system also saves you processing and energy by focusing you on the images worth your efforts.
+However, a well-designed DAM system also saves you processing time and energy by focusing you on the images worth your efforts.
 Editing, stage three of our digital asset management workflow, involves reviewing your pictures after the shoot and deciding what, if anything, you will do with them.
 Editing may be only one of six stages in managing digital assets, but it is also the stage that will give you immediate return on your investment of time.

 Editing also involves organizing your images and tagging them with keywords, but in this tutorial we’re focusing solely on ranking—how we decide which images to take forward into processing and printing or publishing.
 We’re going to look at what images you can safely reject and how to evaluate the calibre of the remaining images.
 But before we can do that, we need to consider how we see our work and how that influences evaluation of our own images.